giuseppe-mazzeo/stranger-things/README.md

 - HTML5
 - CSS3
 - JavaScript
-- GSAP
+- GSAP (ScroollTrigger and ScrollSmoother)

 <br>

 ## Features

 - Animated loader inspired by the visual identity of Stranger Things
-- Parallax effect applied to page elements
+- Parallax effect applied to page elements using ScrollSmoother
 - Scroll-synchronized animations using GSAP ScrollTrigger
 - Progressive appearance and disappearance of text and images
 - Smooth transitions between sections